+47 51 95 80 00 info@workplacesafety.no

 The register must be kept for a very long time, often between 40 and 60 years, depending on the type of exposure.
 The information must be available for as long as the employee is alive, and can be decisive in documenting occupational diseases and any compensation cases.

 Individual employees have the right to access their own registrations.
-In addition, the register must be available to the Norwegian Labor Inspection Authority, occupational health services, safety representatives, the working environment committee and any other persons working with HSE in the company.
+In addition, the register must be available to relevant personnel, for example the occupational health services, safety representatives, the working environment committee and any other persons working with HSE in the company.

 Both employer and employee have certain responsibilities, but it is the employer who has the main responsibility for creating and maintaining the exposure register.